 The following table shows the average monthly cost of liability-only and full-coverage car insurance for single vs. married drivers:

-Your credit score can play a significant role in your car insurance rates since it’s seen as a measure of your overall financial responsibility.
-Insurance companies believe that drivers with higher credit scores are more likely to make timely payments and practice safe driving habits.
+Your credit history can play a significant role in your car insurance rates since it’s seen as a measure of your overall financial responsibility.
+Insurance companies believe that drivers with poor credit are more likely to make timely payments and practice safe driving habits.
 On the other hand, drivers with lower credit scores may face higher insurance rates.

-But it’s important to note that not all states permit the use of credit scores when setting auto insurance rates.
-Regulations and practices surrounding the use of credit scores in insurance vary by state.
+But it’s important to note that not all states permit the use of credit history when setting auto insurance rates.
+Regulations and practices surrounding the use of credit in insurance vary by state.

 The following table shows the average monthly cost of liability-only and full-coverage car insurance for drivers with credit scores ranging from “excellent” all the way to “poor.”